aarsonline/aarsonline.github.io/class2/gly3/README.md

 ## Non-translational functions

+Human GlyRS interacts with Neuropilin-1 and its increased aberrant interactions upon confirmational opening caused by point mutations has been linked to human diseases (He et al., 2015).
+GlyRS also interacts with HDAC6 (Mo et al., 2018) and G3BP (Cui et al. 2023), both of which have also been associated with disease progression in Charcot-Marie-Tooth neuropathy.

 ## Clinical significance

 GlyRS-E is involved in a wide range of human diseases, including a serine-to-leucine mutation in its anticodon binding domain which impairs mitochondrial metabolism in neurons, associated with motor nerve degeneration (Cader et al. 2007, Boczonadi et al., 2018).
+Dominant variants in human GARS1 encoding cytoplasmic GlyRS are associated with Charcot-Marie-Tooth neuropathy (James et al., 2006; Eskuri et al., 2012; Griffin et al., 2014, and others).
+Overexpression of the corresponding tRNA can alleviate disease progression in mice (Zuko et al., 2021; Spaulding et al., 2021).